polyfy/polylith/readme.md

 ```

 This can be handy if we want to group the functions and not put everyone into one place.
-Every time we think of splitting up the interface, keep in mind that it instead can be an indicator
+Every time we think of splitting up the interface, keep in mind that it can be an indicator
-that it's time to split up the whole component into smaller components!
+that it's time to split it up into smaller components!

-Code that uses an interface that has been split up, might look something like this:
+Here is an example uses such an interface:
 ```clojure
 (ns dev.lisa
   (:require [se.example.util.interface.time :as time-util]))